Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 You also want to understand the way the market is going generally too though.
 If you can catch the larger move, instead of having a 1.5:1 or 2:1 reward to risk, you can get a 5:1 or even a 7/8:1.

-If you are looking at the GBP vs USD we think the GBP will get stronger over time and hence taking buy positions is generally better but this does depend on how long you are looking to hold the position for.
+When looking at the GBP vs USD we think the GBP will get stronger over time and hence taking buy positions is generally better but this does depend on how long you are looking to hold the position for.

 If it is only for a few hours or even a day then the overall fundamental direction of the currency isn’t going to have much of an impact on your decision.

-But in this case we were looking to hold this position for a lot longer, in-fact we are still holding it at this current point in time, the profit in PIPs is currently sitting at 382.
+But in this case we were looking to hold this position for a lot longer.
+In-fact we are still holding it at this current point in time.
+The profit in PIPs is currently sitting at 382.
 Not a bad Risk to reward…..

 For example a basic ABCD pattern formation requires 4 elements to be in place before you pull the trigger on a trade.
-This means the market must (roughly) follow your specific guidelines, as soon as you are waiting for the market to do something before anticipating you are in trouble.
+This means the market must (roughly) follow your specific guidelines.
+As soon as you are waiting for the market to do something before anticipating you are in trouble.

-“Learn how to trade forex like a pro” – The advanced formations.
-I say formations as calling these patterns is a very dangerous way to look at trading.
+“Learn how to trade currency like a pro” – The advanced formations.
+I say formations as calling these patterns is a very dangerous way to look at it.
 Sure you might be able to make 20-30% a year from knowing patterns but you won’t be able to generate that exponential wealth, the type of wealth that gives you true freedom.
 Advanced formations are great when they align with structure (as are basic pattern formulations [image from profitf.com]

 Advanced formations are things such as the Cipher and Gartley.
 BUT they have one main issue.
 They are still patterns.